Muscadine-Labs/Muscadine-Smart-Contracts/contracts/ERC20FeeSplitter-V2/README.md

 ## Overview

 ERC20FeeSplitterV2 is a fee splitter that supports multiple payees and dynamic payee management.
-The owner can add, remove, and update payees and their shares.
-The contract uses a proxy pattern for deployment but **upgrades are disabled** - the contract cannot be upgraded after deployment.
+Owners can add, remove, and update payees and their shares.
+The contract is deployed directly (non-upgradeable) and supports multiple owners for access control.

 **✅ Ready for Deployment:**
 - All 33 tests passing